blakegreendev/serverless-blog/source/_posts/Build-a-Twitter-bot-with-AWS-Lambda-and-CDK.md

 $ pip install twitter -t .
 ```

-It folder structure should look like this:
+The folder structure should look like this:
 {% asset_img layers.png %}

 # AWS LAMBDA